← Back to Blog

 What I keep coming back to is the AI's mental model at the moment it wrote that SQL.
 The model was: "cache = single thing that gets reset."
 Not: "cache = multiple independent columns, each with its own provenance, only one of which is actually stale."

 The AI didn't lack data.
 The schema was loaded in the session context.
-The cache column names were even in its tab-completion.
+The stored-output fields were even visible in its tab-completion.
 What it lacked was the disciplineof asking "which of these actually needs invalidation, and why?" before writing the SQL.

 That discipline, written down, is a SOP rule.
 Without the rule, the AI defaults to whatever mental model is easiest — and "cache = one thing" is the easiest.
 With the rule, the AI runs the upstream-dependency check first, and the destructive SQL only touches what it actually needs to touch.